-We anticipate publishing an update e-newsletter about once every six weeks, with additional updates and alerts when relevant.
+We anticipate publishing an updated eNewsletter about once every 6 weeks, with additional updates and alerts when relevant.

-Agencies in Cumbria have been working together to improve the quality and accessibility of services for children and young people with Special Educational Needs and/or Disabilities (SEND) and in March 2019 Ofsted and the Care Quality Commission (CQC) carried out an inspection of these services.
+Agencies in Cumbria are working together to improve the quality and accessibility of services for children and young people with Special Educational Needs and Disabilities (SEND).
+In March 2019 Ofsted and the Care Quality Commission (CQC) carried out an inspection of these services.
 The inspection identified a range of areas where improvements were needed.

 Many of the findings and recommendations had already been identified by our teams and we know there is much to do to make improvements for young people in Cumbria.

-The first requirement by Ofsted/CQC was for the three lead agencies to produce a document called a Written Statement of Action (WSoA).
+The first requirement by Ofsted and the CQC was for the 3 lead agencies to produce a document called a Written Statement of Action (WSoA).
 The WSoA is a plan which sets out how we will respond to the specific recommendations made in the inspection report.

 The WSoA does not limit us and is not everything that needs to be done to improve services.
 It is what we must deliver, but it can be added to as the project progresses.

 The SEND Improvement Programme is being led by an Improvement Board.
-The Board includes senior officers and Councillors from CCC and the NHS as well as parent/carer representatives from the Cumbria Parent Carer Forum.
+The Board includes Senior Officers and Councillors from Cumbria County Council (CCC) and the NHS as well as parent and carer representatives.
 The Board is Chaired by Linda Clegg.
 Linda is independent of both CCC and the NHS and has extensive experience of working on similar projects across the country.
 The Board oversees the whole project, ensures progress is being made and takes key decisions.

-The work to develop and deliver the improvement activity is managed by six Working Groups.
+The work to develop and deliver the improvement activity is managed by 6 working groups.
 These are: